werniq/mail-sender/README.md

 # Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+# TODO: Update this code to properly sent files

 # License
 This project is licensed under the MIT License.